draff1800/nodejs-express-mysql-demo/README.md

 2) Run `npm install` in terminal.
 3) Run a local MySQL server.
 Add a database named `api`, and a table named `bosses`.
 4) Run `npm start` in terminal.
-5) Use `curl` commands to interact with the API, or navigate to `http://localhost:3001/bosses` in Chrome to view database data.
+5) Use `curl` commands in a (separate) terminal to interact with the API, or navigate to `http://localhost:3001/bosses` in Chrome to view database data.
 6) Edit the code and experiment to your heart's content :)